trejkev/RISC-V-CPU-Core/README.md

 # Building a RISC-V CPU Core

-## CPU Description

 This code is a fork of Steve Hoover's original code, prepared for the Linux Foundation course "Building a RISC-V CPU Core".
 See the corresponding repo [here](https://github.com/stevehoover/LF-Building-a-RISC-V-CPU-Core.git).

+## CPU Description

+The CPU implemented follows the RV32I architecture, which is a Risc-V (RV), with 32-bit instructions (32), and operating over integers (I).
+Operations like add and sub are at the core of this CPU, and in general, we may say that RV32I is at the core of every single RISC-V design.

 Some important details are:
 1. The CPU will fully execute one instruction with each new clock cycle.
 Doing all of this work within a single clock cycle is only possible if the clock is running relatively slowly, which is our assumption.